Gnawa

-The Gnawa (/ɡ(ə)ˈnɑːwə/) (or Gnaoua, Ghanawa, Ghanawi, Gnawi'; ڭناوة) are an ethnic group inhabiting Morocco, that had been brought as slaves from the West African Sahel.
+The Gnawa (/ɡ(ə)ˈnɑːwə/) (or Gnaoua, Ghanawa, Ghanawi, Gnawi'; ڭناوة) are an ethnic minority inhabiting southern Morocco, who had been brought to Morocco as slaves from West Africa’s Sahel.

 The name Gnawa originated in the indigenous languages of North Africa and the Sahara Desert.
 The phonology of this term according to the grammatical principles of Berber is agnaw (singular) and ignawen (plural), which means "black person."

 Gnawa music was inscribed in 2019 on the Representative List of the Intangible Cultural Heritage of Humanity.

 History

 The Gnawa population is generally believed to originate from the Sahelian region of West Africa, which had long and extensive trading and political ties with Morocco.
-The Gnawa are an ethnic group who were brought to Morocco as slaves, and their ancestry is traced to parts of West Africa.
-After the abolition of slavery, they became a part of the Sufi order in the Maghreb.
-While adopting Islam, the Gnawa continued to celebrate ritual possession during rituals which were devoted to the practice of dances of possession and fright.
+The Gnawa descend from Sahelian slaves, with linguistic analysis pointing especially to the Soninke, Bambara, Fulani and Hausa.
+They became a part of the Sufi order in the Maghreb.
+While Muslims, the Gnawa continued to celebrate ritual some possession during rituals which were devoted to the practice of dances of possession and fright.
 This rite of possession is called Jedba (جدبة).